First-Year Seminars Fall 2013

 Lisa Gratz, English

 Who is Holmes?
-Is he the egotistical but flawlessly brilliant consulting detective stalking the fog-swirled, cobbled streets of Victorian England?
+Is he Doyle's egotistical but flawlessly brilliant consulting detective stalking the fog-swirled, cobbled streets of Victorian England?
 The far more vulnerable and complex character of page, stage and screen, susceptible even to the risks of love, appearing in the century to follow?
 Is he the high-flying, fisticuffing, texting superhero translated into our contemporary moment by Robert Downey Jr. and Benedict Cumberbatch?
 Why does this odd, infuriating, eccentric man continue to shape our concepts and standards of intelligence, strength, self-discipline and self-worth?
 In this course, we will peer through the magnifying glass to investigate the identity of Sherlock Holmes, comparing films, television shows, homage/pastiche stories, and other artistic representations from all over the world .
 We will gain historical understanding, attend a theatrical adaptation and talk with modern forensic detectives.
 Students will bring themselves in direct contact with Holmes through the crafting of a creative piece.

 Travel To The Stars: Science Fiction From Star Trek, Star Wars, and Beyond!
 (FY103.26)